 Since 1961, Pullen Arts Center has served as an arts education facility for artists of all skill levels.
-The parks bond referendum approved by voters in fall 2014 includes $6 million for improvements at the Pullen Arts Center and the surrounding north side of Pullen Park.
+The parks bond referendum approved by voters in Fall 2014 includes $6 million for improvements at the Pullen Arts Center and the surrounding north side of Pullen Park.
 The existing arts center building is located at 105 Pullen Road and houses a variety of programs including: pottery, painting, jewelry, printmaking, glass, arts-based summer camps for children with support spaces for administration, meetings, gallery, and operation.
 Improvements are needed to accommodate the growth and popularity of arts education programming at Pullen Arts Center over the last four decades as well as incorporate new technology and equipment.
 The existing facility will undergo a full renovation and expansion.
 In addition to the bond funded project an annual capital improvement program project funds facility improvements for Theatre in the Park.